 23.4 The Short Message Alert procedure

 The Short Message Alert procedure is used to alert the Service Centre when the mobile subscriber is active after a short message transfer has failed because the mobile subscriber is not reachable, or when the MS has indicated that it has memory capacity to accept a short message.

+The Short Message Alert procedure may also be used by the HLR to indicate to the Service Centre that the HLR has lost its Message Waiting Data e.g. due to a restart.

 The message flow for the Short Message Alert procedure for the case when the mobile subscriber was not reachable is shown in figure 23.4/1.